 How to fix 5xx server errors?

-Fixing 5xx errors depends on a particular case and, consequently, the origin of the problem.
+Fixing the issue depends on a particular case and, consequently, the origin of the problem.
 For example, if the website faces more traffic than it can handle or the request processing takes too much time, you can lower the number of parallel requests.
 Or you can change the hosting service provider for a better one.

 However, we advise contacting the webmaster ASAP, especially paying to the complex and versatile nature of 5xx errors.